Rocky road (dessert)

 Rocky road is a type of no-bake slice made up of milk chocolate and marshmallows along with other ingredients, which tend to vary by country.
-In British influenced areas it was previously referred to as 'Tiffin' but the Australian/American name has now come to predominate in the UK.
-It is usually served in individual portions such as a brownie, or in American cuisine, as an ice cream flavor.
+It is usually served in individual portions, shaped and sized similar to brownies.
+There is also rocky road ice cream.

-It is made by mixing melted chocolate with other ingredients, before refrigerating to set.
+It is made by mixing melted chocolate with other ingredients (similar to the British tiffin), before refrigerating to set.
 It can then be cut into bars or square pieces.

 History

-The origin of the dessert is debated, but the earliest mention of it dates back to 1853 in Australia, where rocky road was supposedly created as a way to sell confectionery that had spoiled during the long trip from Europe, which were mixed with locally-grown nuts and cheap chocolate to disguise the flavour.
-According to this origin story, the name comes from the rocky road that travelers had to take to reach the gold fields.
-Additionally, many American companies claim to have invented rocky road in the 19th century.
+The origin of the dessert is debated; many American companies claim to have invented rocky road in the 19th century.

+International variants

 Australia

 The main ingredients in traditional Australian rocky road are: